 I realise that Gather and Graze is still very much in it’s infancy, but it feels like I’ve travelled a rather long way in this short period of time.
 I’d like to let you know how grateful I am to each and every one of you who read and comment on my posts… for your friendship, your humour and your kindness.
 So with 50 posts now published and a desire to continue this crazy journey (wherever it may lead), please know how happy I am to have taken the leap to become a part of this wonderful blogging community.

 My celebratory cake is one that, year after year, is requested by both my children and husband for Birthdays and special occasions.
-The recipe was passed on to me by my dear friend Steph (a wonderful cook herself, who came across it in a Women’s Weekly cookbook).
+The recipe was passed on to me by my dear friend Steph (a wonderful cook herself, who came across it in a Family Circle cookbook).
 We’ve adopted it whole-heartedly over the years, changing only the cooking time and temperature to ensure a silky smooth texture.
 It’s a joy to bake and an absolute indulgence to eat, so what better way to celebrate the first Birthday of my sweet little Gather and Graze!

-Birthday Baked-Cheesecake with Sour Cream Topping | Gather and Graze
+Baked Cheesecake with Sour Cream Topping

-- 250g Butternut Snap Cookies
+- 250g (9 oz) Butternut Snap Cookies

 - 1 Teaspoon Mixed Spice

-- 100g Unsalted Butter (Melted)
+- 80g (2.8 oz) Unsalted Butter (Melted)

-- 500g Cream Cheese (Softened)
+- 500g (17½ oz) Cream Cheese (Softened)

-- 160g/⅔ Cup Caster Sugar
+- 160g (⅔ Cup) Caster Sugar

 - ½ Teaspoon Vanilla Extract